dong200k/Phaser_Game/server/devdocs/AddPlayerController.md

 ## Part 5: Overwriting a PlayerController State
 In this part we will discuss howto overwrite a player controller state.
 This happens when we want to write a new state in our Controller that replaces a state in the PlayerController.

 1. First figure out the name of the state that we want to overwrite.
 For example a few states the player controller has are "Move" and "Idle".
-In this case lets overwrite the "Idle state".
+In this case lets overwrite the "Idle" state.

 2. Follow part 4 to create a new state and name it "Idle" instead of "DemoState".